 Initial Sales Fee.
-On the date of deposit, the trusts do not charge an initial sales fee.
+On the date of deposit, the trust does not charge an initial sales fee.
 However, you will be charged an initial sales fee if you purchase your units after the first deferred sales fee payment has been assessed or if the price you pay for your units exceeds \$10 per unit.
-The initial sales fee, which you will pay at the time of purchase, is equal to the difference between the maximum sales fee (1.85% of the Public Offering Price for the Sustainable Trust and 3.95% of the Public Offering Price for the Dividend Growth Trust) and the sum of the maximum remaining deferred sales fee and the C&D Fee (initially \$0.185 per unit for the Sustainable Trust and \$0.395 per unit for the Dividend Growth Trust).
+The initial sales fee, which you will pay at the time of purchase, is equal to the difference between the maximum sales fee (1.85% of the Public Offering Price) and the sum of the maximum remaining deferred sales fee and the C&D Fee (initially \$0.185 per unit).
 The dollar amount and percentage amount of the initial sales fee will vary over time.

 Deferred Sales Fee.
-We defer payment of the rest of the transactional sales fee through the deferred sales fee (\$0.135 per unit for the Sustainable Trust and \$0.345 per unit for the Dividend Growth Trust).
+We defer payment of the rest of the transactional sales fee through the deferred sales fee (\$0.135 per unit).
 You pay any remaining deferred sales fee when you sell or redeem units.
-The trusts may sell securities to meet the trusts' obligations with respect to the deferred sales fee.
-Thus, no assurance can be given that a trust will retain its present size and composition for any length of time.
+The trust may sell securities to meet the trust's obligations with respect to the deferred sales fee.
+Thus, no assurance can be given that the trust will retain its present size and composition for any length of time.